fgrehm/vagrant-lxc/README.md

 ## Dependencies

-Just LXC as of now, which on Ubuntu 12.10 means:
+Just LXC and `bsdtar` as of now, which on Ubuntu 12.10 means:

 ```
-sudo apt-get install lxc
+sudo apt-get install lxc bsdtar
 ```